CYP3A4

-While many drugs are deactivated by CYP3A4, there are also some drugs which are activated by the enzyme.
+While many drugs are deactivated by CYP3A4, there are also some drugs that are activated by the enzyme.
 Some substances, such as some drugs and furanocoumarins present in grapefruit juice, interfere with the action of CYP3A4.
-These substances will therefore either amplify or weaken the action of those drugs that are modified by CYP3A4.
+These substances will, therefore, either amplify or weaken the action of those drugs that are modified by CYP3A4.

 CYP3A4 is a member of the cytochrome P450 family of oxidizing enzymes.
 Several other members of this family are also involved in drug metabolism, but CYP3A4 is the most common and the most versatile one.
 Like all members of this family, it is a hemoprotein, i.e. a protein containing a heme group with an iron atom.
 In humans, the CYP3A4 protein is encoded by the CYP3A4 gene.
 This gene is part of a cluster of cytochrome P450 genes on chromosome 7q22.1.
+Previously another CYP3A gene, CYP3A3, was thought to exist; however, it is now thought that this sequence represents a transcript variant of CYP3A4.
+Alternatively-spliced transcript variants encoding different isoforms have been identified.